-News Alert (6/23/21): This week the State of Maine changed the statute of limitations for those born before August 11, 1970, who were sexually abused as children, allowing them to pursue civil claims against their abuser.
+Alert: The State of Maine has changed the statute of limitations for those born before August 11, 1970, who were sexually abused as children, allowing them to pursue civil claims against their abuser.
+You can now pursue a child sex abuse claim in Maine no matter how long ago the abuse occurred.

 Experienced Religious Clergy Sexual Abuse Lawyers in Maine, Massachusetts, New Hampshire, New England and Beyond